superfrost/sergmentation_image_server/README.md

 Go to project folder: `cd ..`

-In `server.js` uncoment constant `pythonPath` according to your system
+In `server.js` file uncomment constant `pythonPath` according to your system

 Start server: `npm start` or `node server.js` or use PM2 to demonize it